Borel graphable equivalence relations: Countable admissible ordinals

 \begin{theorem} Hyperarithmetic reducibility has the following properties. \begin{enumerate} \item Hyperarithmetic reducibility is transitive. \item If $x \leq_h z$ and $y \leq_h z$ then $x\oplus y \leq_h z$. \item For each $y$, there are countably many $x$ such that $x \leq_h y$.
 In particular, there are only countably many hyperarithmetic reals. \item If a set $A \subseteq \Cantor$ is $\Delta^1_1(x)$ and $x \leq_h y$ then $A$ is $\Delta^1_1(y)$.
 In particular, every set which is $\Delta^1_1$ relative to a hyperarithmetic parameter is $\Delta^1_1$. \end{enumerate} \end{theorem}

 Given a real $x$, the \term{hyperjump} of $x$, denoted $\O^x$, is a complete $\Pi^1_1(x)$ subset of $\omega$, typically identified with the set of indices for well-orders computable from $x$. $\O^0$ is usually denoted simply as $\O$ and referred to as \term{Kleene's $\O$}.
 The hyperjump of a real $x$ is always strictly above $x$ for hyperarithmetic reducibility.
 The following standard theorem lists some useful properties of the function $x \mapsto \omega_1^x$, including its relationship to hyperarithmetic reducibility and the hyperjump.
+For a proof of the statements in this theorem, see Sections 2.4 and 2.5 of~\cite{chong2015} and II.5 and II.7 of~\cite{sacks1990higher}.

 \begin{theorem} The function $x \mapsto \omega_1^x$ has the following properties. \begin{enumerate} \item If $x \leq_h y$ then $\omega_1^x \leq \omega_1^y$.
 In particular, for every hyperarithmetic $x$ we have $\omega_1^x = \omega_1^{CK}$. \item If $\O^x \leq_h y$ then $\omega_1^x < \omega_1^y$.
 In particular, if $\O \leq_h x$ then $\omega_1^{CK} < \omega_1^x$. \item For every $x$, there are uncountably many $y$ such that $\omega_1^y = \omega_1^x$.
 In particular, there are uncountably many $y$ such that $\omega_1^y = \omega_1^{CK}$. \end{enumerate} \end{theorem}